harjaisal/harjaisal.github.io/index.markdown

 title: Home
 nav_order: 1
 ---
-### On the sidebar, you can access the Questions of the Week and "How to Code" guide.
+### Welcome to the virtual onboarding for CodeBakersfield Sessions!
+On the sidebar, you can access the Questions of the Week and the "How to Code" guide.